jcsargis00/MechaCar_Statistical_Analysis-/README.md

 #

 ### T-Tests on Suspension Coils: Interpretation and findings for the t-test results
-#### t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 PSI
-#### all lots
 #
+The p-values from a single t-test on PSI values were run to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 PSI
+#### All lots
+#
 All lots
-p-value = 1   Since the p-value >.05 the common significance level, there is not enough evidence to reject the null hypothesis for all of the lots as a dataset.
+p-value = .0628   Since the p-value >.05 the common significance level, there is not enough evidence to reject the null hypothesis for all of the lots as a dataset.
 #
-t.test(Suspension_Coil$PSI,mu=mean(Suspension_Coil$PSI))
+t.test((Suspension_Coil$PSI), mu =1500)
 #
 ![t-testall](https://github.com/jcsargis00/MechaCar_Statistical_Analysis-/blob/main/images/ttestall.PNG)
 #
-#### lot 1
+#### Lot 1
 #
 Lot 1
 p-value = 1   Since the p-value >.05 the common significance level, there is not enough evidence to reject the null hypothesis for lot 1.